Why Is Urban Agriculture Important? Discover the Benefits

 Urban areas often face space constraints.
 Creative solutions like vertical farming and housetop gardens help maximize accessible space.

 Supportive policies are crucial for the success of urban agriculture.
-Governments need to make systems that encourage urban farming and address zoning, land use, and wellbeing regulations.
+Governments need to make systems that encourage urban farming and address zoning, land use, and well-being regulations.

 Community Engagement